MathiasRenner/bitleaf-blog/_posts/2018-07-17-qwant-the-most-interesting-search-engine-today.md

 For those who have disabled JavaScript in their browser to protect their privacy Findx also works.

-One of the requirements Findx does not fully meet: The relevance of the results varies, and is still lacking some quality.
-This is because of the little size of their own independent index.
+One of the requirements Findx does not fully meet: The relevance of the results varies is still lacking some quality.
+This is because of the small size of their own independent index.
 At this point, Findx does not supplement its index from other sources like Qwant does with Bing.

-If you are not happy with the results of Findx Findx has added <a href="https://help.findx.com/en/search-exits">Exits</a>, which let you use another search engine by adding a shortcut to your search query.
-Just type "!g" at the end of your querey and you'll see results from Google.
-This feature is available by Qwant as well.
+If you are not happy with the results of Findx, you can use <a href="https://help.findx.com/en/search-exits">Exits</a>, which let you use another search engine easily.
+Just add a shortcut to your search query like "!g" and you'll see results from Google.
+This feature is available in Qwant as well.

-In addition Findx's commitment to privacy is also shown in their privacy extension for Firefox, the <a href="https://addons.mozilla.org/en-US/firefox/addon/findx-privacy-control/">Findx Privacy Control add-on</a> can be installed, and you'll be able to block tracking, control cookies and of course search in private.
+In addition Findx's commitment to privacy is also shown in their privacy extension for Firefox: the <a href="https://addons.mozilla.org/en-US/firefox/addon/findx-privacy-control/">Findx Privacy Control add-on</a> can be installed, and you'll be able to block tracking, control cookies and of course search in private.
 It's also available for <a href="https://chrome.google.com/webstore/detail/findx-privacy-control/hmindffkcgchnijdapipnaoajajkhjpn">Chrome</a> and <a href="https://safari-extensions.apple.com/details/?id=com.findx.privacycontrol-5QE6FTCMP9">Safari</a>.

-It will be exciting to follow their progess.
 <h3>Prospects</h3>
+It will be exciting to follow the progess of Qwant and Findx.
+IMHO, Qwant should get independent from Bing, and Findx needs to provide better search results.
+If that's achieved, Findx will replace Qwant.

+Until then, let's use Qwant for its good results-privacy-mix.
 Qwant aims to achieve a market share of 5 to 10 percent in Europe.
-In France, the figure is already 5 percent (source).
+In France, the figure is already 5 percent.
 Let us use Qwant to achieve this goal more quickly.

 p.s.
 I do not receive financial support from any search engine or any of the companies or persons mentioned in this article.